mhebrard/mhebrard.github.io/tutorials/ubuntu.md

   At the end of the dialogue it will generate a file ***~/.p10k.zsh*** that we can manually edit if needed.
 We can for example look at **POWERLEVEL9K_LEFT_PROMPT_ELEMENTS** and **POWERLEVEL9K_RIGHT_PROMPT_ELEMENTS** to choose which segment to display.

-> Close and re-open Ubuntu and ww have a beautiful Prompt !
+> Close and re-open Ubuntu and we have a beautiful terminal !

 ## END